Why Factor-Based Investing Works, Part II

 My clients' results speak for themselves

 I set up my factor-based strategy in early 2005.
 Over the 12 years it's been "live", the alpha captured by my clients has averaged 11% per year, relative to the S&P 500.
 It has only had one year, 2011, where it produced negative alpha (-9.21%).
 When that happened, about a quarter of my clients bailed out of the program.
-That turned out to be a mistake, because every year since then the alpha has been positive.
+That turned out to be a mistake because every year since then the alpha has been positive.
 In 2013, the alpha was 35.9% over the S&P 500.

 Here's the hard part, and it goes to my earlier comment that any strategy must fit the investor's natural style.
 On a monthly basis, the performance can be volatile.
 There are many months where the alpha is either small, or negative.
 So it takes courage and patience to stick to the system.
 The "good" months tend to be very good, and the "bad" months tend to be just slightly bad.
 This is the price one has to pay in order to capture 11% of annual alpha.